andreasonny83/bagman/README.md

 });
 ```

-// everything set. let's go.
-// invoke/load all modules to be loadaed on every pagerequest
+That done, you invoke/load all modules to be loadaed on every pagerequest.

 ```javascript
 require(
 	[